svrooij/demo-api-with-auth/README.md

 There also is a target that restores the required tools after `restore`, making sure the tools is available when the build target runs.

 > And if you happen to call `dotnet restore` on the solution, it will also restore the tools for you, using the [after.{Solution}.sln.targets](./after.Svrooij.Demo.sln.targets) file.

+## Kiota

+The Kiota CLI is configured to generate a strongly typed client for the API.
+The client is generated in the [src/Svrooij.Demo.Client](./src/Svrooij.Demo.Client) project.
+It's generated in the `Generated` folder, using some cleaver msbuild tricks, the main ingredient is the `CollectPackageReferences` that is used as `BeforeTargets`.
+Meaning this target is run at the very moment the project is loaded.

+The `Generated` folder is also added to the `.gitignore` file, so the client is always freshly generated.
+And if you want to regenerate the client, you can just delete the folder and within seconds it's back.
+The folder is also deleted when you call `clean`.

+In the client project, you will also find some handy extension methods to use the Kiota generated client with [dependency injection](https://svrooij.io/2024/07/03/kiota-dependency-injection/).

+## Contributing

+Want to contribute something to this demo project?
+Let's make it even better!
+Or lets [discuss](https://github.com/svrooij/demo-api-with-auth/discussions) improvements.